numpattern/numpattern.github.io/_posts/2020-05-02-Declustering.md

 conn.close()
 ```

-We are joining both df and df2 using the df.siteId as main index, so now
-we have our 2 dataframes in one df.

-Then, we select some the main columns we'll be needing in the next steps.
-These fields are calcEasting, calcNorthing (UTM Coordinates) , quantVal (assay values), unitCd(measurement unit), quantType(element analyzed), siteId(solely location of measurement); calcAltitude and calcLongitude(WGS84 Lat Lon coordinates)

-As we saw in the previous post (Getting GeoInfo), we filter data to
+Once our query is done, we start by joining both df and df2 using the df.siteId as main index, so we get our 2 dataframes in one solely  DataFrame **df**, later, we select some the main columns we'll be needing in the next steps, these fields are: calcEasting, calcNorthing (UTM Coordinates) , quantVal (assay values), unitCd(measurement unit), quantType(element analyzed), siteId(solely location of measurement); calcAltitude and calcLongitude(WGS84 Lat Lon coordinates).
+As we saw in the previous mentioned post, we now filter data to
-only ppb measurements of Gold.
+only ppb assays for Gold.

 ```python
 #Joining DataFrames